What is CBT (Cognitive Behavioural Therapy)?

 What is EMDR (Eye Movement Desensitisation Reprocessing)?

 EMDR is a psychological treatment to help people deal with distressing events.
 EMDR aims to change how people with PTSD feel about the traumatic memories, and helps them to develop more positive emotions, behaviour and thoughts.
 It enables people to recollect the original traumatic experience as a memory that sits in the past but is no longer disturbing.

 During EMDR you will be helped to examine your memories of a trauma, including all negative thoughts, feelings and sensations experienced at the time of the trauma.
 While doing this, the therapist will assist you in making guided eye-movements which stimulates powerful brain activity.
 After each set of eye movements you will be asked what you have noticed, and subsequently instructed to uncritically follow your thoughts and associations.
 This often leads to retrieval of old memories, rapid insights, and a systematic letting go of the traumatic event and the symptoms associated with it.

-If you have had a single incident, e.g. a recent car accident leading to fear of driving, the average treatment can be from 3 to 5 sessions of EMDR, possibly combined with some sessions of CBT.
-EMDR is also remarkably effective in the treatment of people who have suffered trauma such as ongoing childhood abuse, although this may require more extensive therapeutic time.
+If you have had a single incident, e.g. a recent car accident leading to fear of driving, the average treatment can be 6 to 8 sessions of EMDR, possibly combined with some sessions of CBT.
+EMDR is also effective in the treatment of people who have suffered trauma such as ongoing childhood abuse, although this may require more extensive therapeutic time.